This course is open for applications.

-We recommend that students take this opportunity to do a year-long placement in industry or research.
-However, this is not necessary and students can enter the final year immediately after Year 2.
+We recommend that you take this opportunity to complete a year-long placement in industry or research.
+However, this is not compulsory and you will be able to enter the final year immediately after Year two.

-A significant part of the final year is taken up with an individual project.
-You'll also learn more advanced topics in specialised areas; such as machine vision, how to make robots learn to control themselves, digital signal processing, and important preparation for your future work as a certified engineer or as a researcher in robotics.
+A significant part of your final year will be taken up with an individual project.
+You will also learn more advanced topics in specialised areas, such as machine vision, how to make robots learn to control themselves, digital signal processing, and important preparation for your future work as a certified engineer or as a researcher in robotics.

 You will study the following compulsory modules:

 - BEng Individual Project

 - Machine Vision

 - Ethics of Technology.

 In addition to the above, you will also study one of the following optional modules:

 You will also study one of the following optional modules:

 - Digital Signal Processing.